 Field-hunting tip

-Look in post-mine fumarole deposits and coal fire oxidation zones country — that is the host setting where ammoniovoltaite typically forms.
+Look in post-mine fumarole deposits and coal fire oxidation zones country, the host setting where ammoniovoltaite typically forms.
 If you start seeing jarosite, gypsum, alunogen in float, you are in the right ground.
 Field specimens usually show a octahedral crystals habit, so train your eye for that shape before scanning the outcrop.